sharayu-t/sharayu_t/README.md

 ### I love working with data.
 I'm passionate about writing codes to Analyze, Predict, and Visualize data.
 Storytelling through data with interesting graphs and visualizations interests me.
 I'm on a journey to learn, explore, and get mesmerized by what data can do!

 ## My Current Status
-* 💼 Pursuing Master's in Data Analytics at Northeastern University.
-* 🌱 Currently working as a Data Science Intern at Schneider Electric
-* 🔎 Looking for Full-time opportunities as a Data Scientist/Data Analyst
+* 🔎 Looking for full-time opportunities as a Data Scientist/Data Analyst
-* 🗣️ I'm a part of the Husky Speaking Club at Northeastern University
+* 💼 Working as a Research Assistant at Northeastern University while pursuing Master's in Data Analytics Engineering
 * 📚 When I'm not working on data, I read about psychology and spirituality while exploring cafes around Boston!

 ## My Journey
 * ✨ I was introduced to data by being a part of a Database committee during my undergraduate studies in Mechanical Engineering.
 * 💡 My career trajectory changed when I took Data Analytics as one of my elective subjects, worked on a few projects, and **secured two internships in the field of Data Science in my final semester**.
+* 🌱 Interning at startups for 6 months, I acquired knowledge predictive modeling and ETL pipelines.
+* 🚀 Following my undergraduate studies, I worked for 1 year as a **Business Intelligence Developer** at Intelimek Systems, elevating data-driven decision-making.
-* 🎓 After my graduation in 2021, I completed a 1 year **Post Graduate Diploma in Data Science and AI** along with working full time as a **Tableau Developer at Intelimek Systems.**
+* 📚 To further deepen my expertise, I pursued a Post Graduate Diploma in Data Science and AI, where I specialized in machine learning and AI techniques.
+* 📈 My academic journey continued with a Master’s in Data Analytics Engineering at Northeastern University, where I excelled in advanced analytics and visualization techniques.
+* 🎓 During my master's, I mentored students as a Teaching Assistant for 1 year, simplifying complex analytics concepts and guiding them through their projects.
+* 🚀 My industry experience expanded during a 6-month Data Scientist Co-op at Schneider Electric, where I built predictive maintenance algorithms and real-time monitoring dashboards.
+* 🔬 Currently, I am applying my skills as a Research Assistant, utilizing NLP and statistical analysis to explore cutting-edge research in manufacturing.
+* 🌐 Throughout this journey, I've engaged in diverse projects, from customer segmentation to turbine failure forecasting, showcasing the versatile applications of data science.
+* 🛠 Proficient in Python, R, SQL, and ML frameworks, I continually seek to expand my knowledge and stay at the forefront of technological advancements.

 ## Connect with me
 [![](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/sharayu-thosar/)